-In 2018 the emission balance for the period 1991-2017 was newly compiled while the new compilation reflected numerous changes to the methodology.
-The most important changes were the application of the European tool of COPERT 5 for the calculation of emissions from the road transport sector and the use of the CZSO statistical survey ENERGO 2015 for estimation of incineration emissions from households.
-These two new inputs caused the new published data are essentially different from those published in previous years.
+In 2018, the emission balance for the period 1991-2017 was newly compiled while reflecting numerous changes to the methodology.
+Among the most important changes was an application of the European tool of COPERT 5 for estimation of emissions from the road transport sector and the use of results of the CZSO statistical survey called "ENERGO 2015" for estimation of incineration emissions from households.
+Data published in the previous years have been substantially changed due to the new methodology.

-Waste shall mean any movable thing which its owner disposes of or intends to dispose.
+Waste is any movable thing which its owner disposes of (gets rid of) or intends to dispose of or is obliged to dispose of.